numbered-works/numbered-works.github.io/dungeonbob/dungeonbob-txt.md

 ### 1. Foyer
 * Entry down stairs from the west.
 * Smooth white marble floor and walls.
-    * Northern wall has a ventilation grate 8' from the floor.
+    * Northern wall has a high ventilation grate, 8' from the floor.
-* Firepit with burning logs.
-A shaft in the ceiling directly above leads to the surface.
+* Firepit with burning logs and fragrant, smoking leaves.
+A 50' shaft in the ceiling directly above leads to the surface.
 * Desk with two leafy, flowery bouquets in vases.
     * The bouquets are Henbane.
     * The far side of the desk reveals two drawers
 * Smells of soap and smoke.
 Distant music.
+* *Locked door to the south leads to [8.
+Store Room].
+Corridor to the east leads to [2.
+Changing Room] and [3.
+Sanctuary].*

 ### 2. Changing Room